ArcticSnow/TopoPyScale/README.md

 ## Contribution Workflow
 **Please follow these simple rules:**
 1. a bug -> fix it!
-2. an idea or a bug you cannot fix? -> create a new [issue](https://github.com/ArcticSnow/TopoPyScale/issues) after checking an issue doesn't already exist.
-If so, add material to that existing issue.
+2. an idea or a bug you cannot fix? -> create a new [issue](https://github.com/ArcticSnow/TopoPyScale/issues) if none doesn't already exist.
+If one exist, then add material to tit.
 3. wanna develop a new feature/idea? -> create a new branch.
 Do the development.
 Merge with main branch when accomplished.
-4. Create release version when significant improvements and bug fix has been done.
+4. Create release version when significant improvements and bug fixes have been done.
 Coordinate with others

 And check out our Slack: tscaleworkspace.slack.com